Welcome from the

 Huntley & Palmer Allotment Association

-The shed is now open on Saturday & Sunday mornings from 10.00 - 12.30 for September, October and November.
+The Shed is now open from 10.00 to 12.30 Saturday and Sunday.

 allotments The Huntley and Palmer Allotment Association (HAPAA) is based around the Earley Town Council allotment site off Culver Lane, Earley, on the borders of Reading.
 The association was originally formed to give social and allotmenteering help to plot holders.
 More recently the association took over the running of the Trading Shed (previously Huntley and Palmer Horticultural Society) and now offers social gatherings, allotment help and information plus a Trading Shed to its members.
 Newcomers to the allotment community can also ask for help and advice from more established plot-holders.